influxdata/docs-v2/content/influxdb/v2.0/reference/cli/influxd/upgrade.md

 This command performs the following actions:

-1. Reads 1.x configuration file and creates a 2.x config file with matching options.
+1. Creates the InfluxDB 2.x configuration file using 1.x configuration file options.
    Unsupported 1.x options are reported to standard output.
 2. Copies and upgrades 1.x database files.
 3. Creates a script that creates tokens for 1.x users.